paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Objects

-`Objects` is a static class of helpers to find and create GameObjects and the like.
+`Objects` is a static class of helpers to find and create GameObjects.
 They are all wrappers to ***slow*** Unity procedures, so cache the results.

 #### FindAll

-`FindAll<T>` is an extension of `Resources.FindObjectsOfTypeAll<T>`.
+`FindAll<T>` extends `Resources.FindObjectsOfTypeAll<T>`.
 It finds *all* objects of the specified type with a matching name.
-Objects can be game objects, prefabs, materials, meshes, textures or similar whether they are enabled or disabled. `Findall` return all resources of type T if the name is empty or null.
+Objects can be game objects, prefabs, materials, meshes, textures or similar whether it enables or disables them. `Findall` return all resources of type T if the name is empty or null.

 ```c#
 gameObjects = Objects.FindAll<GameObject>("Text");